How It Works

 Tips for Great Results

 The chat bubble on a specific item is the fastest way to make a correction.
-A chip in the composer shows which item the conversation is scoped to, so you can skip describing what you're looking at.
-Tap the chip to dismiss it if you want to ask something general instead.
+SuperDuper already knows which item you're talking about, so you can skip the context.